8REN/web_scrape_connections/README.md

 *automate login
 *navigate page buttons and pagination
-*initial data scrape from search results to obtain name and url of profile
+*initial data scrape from search results to obtain name and url of profile *iterate through urls
+*scrape individual profile for
+*** name
+*** employment
+how many jobs? fill with NaN if fewer jobs than chosen
+*** education
+2 colleges
+*** use these columns to create a string in a new column for message to connection upon requesting to 'connect' initially